Rescue buoy: Description

 Early versions were constructed of aluminum, wood, cork, and fiberglass, with rope rails.

 History

 Landline

-A lifeguard would swim out the victim while attached to the line, also known as a Reel and Line.
-The lifesaver, whilst still attached would clutch the victim, and would be rapidly pulled back to shore by others.
+A lifeguard would swim out the victim while attached to the line, also known as a reel and line.
+The lifesaver, while still attached, would clutch the victim and would be rapidly pulled back to shore by others.
 This was inefficient as the line produced drag for the lifeguard and was at risk of becoming tangled.
 Another disadvantage was the need for two or more persons for operation; it was also inadequate in cases with multiple rescues simultaneously occurring at different locations.

 Rescue can

 First created by Captain Henry Sheffield in 1897, the first "rescue can" was made of sheet metal and pointed at both ends.
 It caused little drag but occasionally produced harm to the lifeguard and the victim.
 As the design was switched from metal to aluminum with rounded ends, injuries would still occur.